sbohmann/photobackup-server/README.md

 ### Go to the directory of the project photobackup-server

-Start the server by calling
+Start the server by running the executable jar from the directory of ```photobackup-server``` project :

-    gradle run
+    java -Djava.library.path="libraries" build/libs/photobackup-server-<version>.jar

+You need

 It does not currently run in the background.